FredrikNilback/PythonIterativeTowerOfHanoi/readme.md

 Wanted to refresh my memory of python for my current course.
 I have only made a tower of Hanoi recursive solver before so I thought I'd challenge myself and make an iterative solver.
 Using the "most significant bit flipped"-method.

+Probably 1000 things that can be done better.
+But all in all I'm satisfied with the result.